mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 The successful candidate will perform in vivo electrophysiology and behavioral tests, investigating developmental trajectories and network-level dysfunction in a mouse model of an ASD subtype.
-Responsibilities include stereotactic surgeries, viral vector manipulation, in vivo electrophysiology, opto/chemo-genetic experiments, behavioral testing.
+Responsibilities include stereotactic surgeries, viral vector manipulation, in vivo electrophysiology, opto/chemo-genetic experiments, behavioral testing, confocal imaging and image analysis.

 ### Requirements